Authentic Italian Minestrone Soup

 How to Make Italian Minestrone Soup

-- Add more vegetables: this soup can be made with just about any vegetables you like!
-You can also use zucchini, string beans, spinach, sweet potatoes, shallot, and leeks.
+Add more vegetables.
+This soup can be made with just about any vegetables you like!
+You can also use zucchini, string beans, spinach, cabbage, butternut squash, broccoli, cauliflower, lentils, and leeks.

 How to Store & Freeze Leftover Soup